 - using different ‘cues’ (things you can do to encourage a movement to restart)

-- learning to control your freezing in a variety of places and situations, so that your memory will be triggered more quickly in real-life situations.
+- learning to control your freezing in a variety of places and situations, so your memory will be triggered more quickly in real-life situations.
 Practising in areas of your home where you usually freeze can be particularly useful.

-Many people with Parkinson’s walk better without any walking aids, but only once they have learnt movement skills to manage the problem.
+Many people with Parkinson’s walk better without any aids, but only once they’ve learned movement skills to manage the problem.

 Deep brain stimulation is a type of surgery that can help some people with Parkinson’s.

-If a movement is not flowing well, making the effort to think about each separate part of a familiar or simple movement can help.
+If a movement isn’t flowing well, making the effort to think about each separate part of a familiar or simple movement can help you get going.

 If your feet freeze you may fall over so make sure that any family, friends and carers know about your freezing and know how to help when it happens.